“A lonely stranger in a strange land I am cast, I miss my family all the more on every festive day.”

 Quote from Du Zai Yi Xiang Wei Yi Ke, Mei Feng Jia Jie Bei Si Qi （独在异乡为 异客，每逢佳节倍思亲)”.

-In order to give Chinese students a better understanding of the fun activities associated with holidays such as Christmas, Professor Archibald introduced us to the fun game of ‘pass the parcel’.
+In order to give international students, who don’t celebrate Christmas a better understanding of the fun activities associated with the season, Professor Archibald introduced us to the fun game of ‘pass the parcel’.
 By passing the parcel and unwrapping different layers, the smiles appeared on the faces of the guests, adding to the already delightful atmosphere.

 Through the enjoyment of tasty food and the fun activities, all of the students in attendance, both British and international spent an unforgettable Christmas Day at the Castle.
 Many friends were made that day and a feeling of pride and thankfulness was instilled in the hearts of the students towards the University.
 I hope the University can continue to expand upon this success in all of their future Christmas lunches.